motibytes/motibytes.github.io/_ideas/MessagIs.md

+not added

 The Message IS the bottle